0atman/hacking-mandarin-sphinx/word-order.md

 DESCRIPTION

-       The mandarin protocol allows the users to communicate using short phrases
+       the mandarin protocol allows the users to communicate using short phrases

 ARGUMENTS